claudioscheer/ml-log/README.md

 # ml-log

-A machine learning log system that uses Redis and shows plotting results almost in real time for C++.
+ml-log is a header-only machine learning log system that uses Redis and shows plotting results almost in real time for C++.

 ## Dependencies